Difference Between Tea Party and John Birch Society

 It overtly opposes ideologies of communism, authoritarianism, conservatism and socialism.

 On the other hand, it opposes any anarchical form of rule that means the absence of government.
-So, it demands a government that would assure personal freedom, constitutional rights, limited governance.
+So, it demands a government that would assure personal freedom, constitutional rights, and limited governance.

 Main Differences Between Tea Party and John Birch Society